Wineries in Osoyoos

 The Secret of Bhutan

-Bhutan tours every year and as one of the lucky few you can’t help but feel extremely privileged at having the opportunity to discover a fascinating and relatively unknown area of our planet.
+There are only a limited number of visitors permitted to undertake Bhutan tours every year and as one of the lucky few you can’t help but feel extremely privileged at having the opportunity to discover a fascinating and relatively unknown area of our planet.
 Very few walking holidays are permitted access to the country which has in turn meant that the natural environment has been perfectly preserved and western influence has been kept at bay.
 Days trekking through Bhutan will see you exploring tiny hillside villages and getting a glimpse into the real heart of Bhutanese culture and heritage, something the locals have hung steadfastly to throughout the ages.
 Phuntsholing is the commercial centre of the country and is know as The Gateway to Bhutan, while a visit to Thimpu is rewarded with an abundance of cultural delights.
 One of the best treks in the area is the ascent up to Tiger’s Nest Monastery, perched high above the Paro Valley and boasting a simply breath-taking panorama.

 The Spirit of Sikkim

 The magic of Sikkim should not be missed.
 Arguably one of the most spiritual places in the Buddhist world, here you can delve into the religion’s deep history and visit some of the oldest and most well known monasteries in the country.
-Sikkim also boasts some excellent trekking opportunities and
+Sikkim also boasts some excellent trekking opportunities and walking holidays in the area will see you exploring wild and rugged mountains and discovering tiny remote villages and farms.

 Take Tea in Darjeeling